ot-dino-sims/aws-region-services-compare/README.md

-# aws-region-services-compare
+aws-region-services-compare
-# I used windows wsl ubuntu with bash shell to do this.
+I used windows wsl ubuntu with bash shell to do this.
 AWS-CLI was installed.
 I ran this against the aws root account.

-# do the usual to access the aws account profile using okta cli.
-okta_aws {enter the usual when prompted}
+Do the usual to access the aws account profile using okta cli. okta_aws {enter the usual when prompted}
 okta_aws lz-root {set aws profile}